PrismLauncher/prismlauncher.org/src/news/ftb-removal.md

   - News
 ---

 Due to a request from Slowpoke on behalf of the FTB team, we've had to remove the FTB Modpack downloading feature from PrismLauncher.
-[Github PR][githubpullrequest]
+[Github PR][pr-ftb-removal]

 At the request of Slowpoke, representing the FTB team, we have removed the feature that allows downloading FTB modpacks from Prism Launcher.
 Github PR